19 Years and Counting: ‘A Sole Team for Vickie’ Treads Many Miles for the Cure

 At Komen, we are continually inspired by A Sole Team for Vickie’s support, passion, and commitment to seeing an end to this terrible disease.
 We are so honored to have them as part of our local Komen family.

 Feeling inspired too?!
-Click here to make a donation to the MBC Collaborative Research Initiative today!
+Click here to make a donation to A Sole Team For Vickie in support of the MBCCRI!

 JOIN US.
 SAVE LIVES.